-His solutions to Jewish social problems are always formulated in accordance with halakhic socialism as he defined it in his ideological writings.
-The Land of Israel constituted the sole geographic location where socialist change could take place.
+He always formulated solutions to Jewish social problems in accordance with how he defined halakhic socialism in his ideological writings.
+The Land of Israel constituted the sole geographic location where socialist change could occur.
 The workers considered themselves to be the type of people suited to immigration to Palestine, because their training as workers prepared them to settle the land, establish agricultural settlements and work for their livelihood.
-Isaac Breuer was the one who introduced an ideological dimension to this yoking of the workers movement and ultraorthodox settlement.
+Isaac Breuer was the one who introduced an ideological dimension to this yoking of the labor movement and ultraorthodox settlement.

-In a pamphlet that he published about the Agudat Yisrael Workers movement’s action plan for Palestine, he wrote the following:
+In a pamphlet about the Agudat Yisrael Workers movement’s action plan for Palestine, he wrote the following:

 The Agudat Yisrael Workers Movement calls out to all the workers […] to join its ranks and to participate in its war: For God, for his Torah, for his nation, and for his land!
 For a regime steadfast behind Torah and national unity!
 For international peace and its establishment between the nations dwelling in the Land of Israel!
 For Torah socialism and for just relations between employers and employees!

-One finds the same three principles that are stressed in Orlean’s writing here too: Independence, in other words, the workers themselves coming together to make necessary changes; the strengthening of halakhic idealism, that is to say, loyalty to the laws of the Torah with the substantive difference between Breuer and Orlean being the direct connection that Breuer creates between loyalty to the Torah and loyalty to the people, the Land of Israel, and the nation that is completely absent from Orlean’s writings; the third tenet that Orlean refers to as “divine justice” and Breuer refers to as “Torah socialism.”
+Here one finds the same three principles that are stressed in Orlean’s writing: Independence, in other words, the workers coming together to make necessary changes on their own; the strengthening of halakhic idealism, that is to say, loyalty to the laws of the Torah with the substantive difference between Breuer and Orlean being the direct connection that Breuer creates between loyalty to the Torah and loyalty to the people, the Land of Israel, and the nation that is completely absent from Orlean’s writings; the third tenet that Orlean refers to as “divine justice” and Breuer refers to as “Torah socialism.”

-It might seem like I am splitting hairs, but it is important to pay attention to the different terms used to refer to the third tenet.
+It might seem like I am splitting hairs, but it is important to note the different terms used to refer to the third tenet.
 Orlean speaks about thought and about an ideal of divine justice.
 Rather than ideas, Breuer speaks about religious obligation.
 When he employs the term Torah socialism, he stresses religious law’s binding aspects.
 In Judaism, there is a substantive difference between thought, an ideological-intellectual worldview, and Jewish law that possesses an element of practical responsibility.
-This is not the place to expand on this difference between Polish Jewry and German Jewry’s religious outlooks that finds expression here, but one needs to mention it to better transition to the comparative component with which I would like to conclude my talk.
+This is not the place to expand on this difference between Polish Jewry and German Jewry’s religious outlooks that finds expression here.
+Yet in order to better transition to the comparative component with which I would like to conclude my talk, it needs mention.

-One finds elements that engage with Karl Marx and his thought in most of the socialist and overtly anti-socialist writings of the interwar period, and all the authors that I am aware of who composed the Agudat Yisrael Workers movement’s ideological writings were familiar with Marx and his work.
+One finds elements that engage with Karl Marx and his thought in most of the socialist and overtly anti-socialist writings of the interwar period; all the authors that I am aware of who wrote about ideology for the Agudat Yisrael Workers movement were familiar with Marx and his work.
 Yet, on the surface, Marx appears completely absent from the writings of the Agudat Yisrael Workers Movement.
 There is not a single reference to Marx or quotes from the Communist Manifesto or any of his other writings in these texts.
 The authors make a concerted effort to distance themselves from what appears to be socialist and Marxist influence and to depict the workers movement’s ideological platform as reflecting a wholly Jewish outlook.